The Looting

 Final Stand

-If at any point during the battle only one gang still has Active and / or Pinned fighters remaining on the battlefield, the battle will continue to the end of the current round and then be over.
+At the end of the fifth and subsequent rounds, if only one gang still has Active and / or Pinned fighters remaining on the battlefield, the battle ends immediately.

 Victory